Bulelani Jili

 Assistant Professor

 Dr. Bulelani Jili is an Assistant Professor at Georgetown University, Edmund A. Walsh School of Foreign Service, where he is part of the African Studies Program and an affiliate of the Science, Technology, and International Affairs (STIA) Program.
 His research interests include Africa-China relations, cybersecurity, ICT development, African political economy, internet policy, Chinese business law, law and development, and privacy law.
+He is also a member of Smart Africa’s AI Council Working Group on AI Compute Infrastructure and AI Governance, where he contributes to continental discussions surrounding AI capacity, regulation, and technological sovereignty in Africa.

 Dr. Jili earned his Ph.D. from Harvard University.
 He also earned an M.Phil. from Cambridge University (UK), where he studied as a Standard Bank Africa Chairman’s Scholar.
-He received a Yenching Scholarship in 2016 to study at the Yenching Academy of Peking University (China), where he earned an M.A. in Economics.
+He received a Yenching Scholarship to study at the Yenching Academy of Peking University (China), where he earned an M.A. in Economics.
 He took an A.B. with honors in Philosophy, Politics, and Economics (College of Social Studies) from Wesleyan University (CT), where he was a Pfeiffer Scholar.

 He lives in Washington, DC.